miklevin/Pipulate.com/index.md

 against all this data twice, so you'll see the use of `db2` and `db3` connection names to avoid conflicting with the already-open `db`.

+### Database Commit Per Loop Vs. End

+Notice when we `.commit()` to a database, paying close attention to indenting.
-Again, there's little nuances to notice.
-When to .commit() to a database, for example?
-During the crawl code we commit after every page is fetched,
-***banking the data*** such as it were, because a re-run is expensive in that it would have to re-crawl every page of the site if it didn't commit
-***inside*** the loop.
+During the crawl code we commit after every page is fetched, ***banking the data*** such as it were, because a re-run is expensive in that it would have to re-crawl every page of the site if it didn't commit ***inside*** the loop.

 Whereas at the post-processing stage the idea is to get through it all as fast as possible, and one final commit ***outside*** the loop is faster.
 If things go wrong, a re-run doesn't cause repeat crawling so we choose processing speed over more frequent database writes.

-## Deep Enough?
+### Deep Enough is Enough

 At this point, depending on the size of the site you're crawling you may have hundreds of megabytes of data on your storage device.
 And that's just the "view-source" HTML of the pages you crawled.
 That's not even images, rendered JavaScript or other resources.
-The good news is that this is usually enough for quality SEO.
-You have the homepage, all the pages it links to, and now about all the next-level of links.
-We should go for some of the big and unexpected payoffs of the FOSS SEO approach.
+This is usually enough to get started with SEO, because it includes the homepage and all the page deemed important enough to be linked from the homepage.

+It is nice to go to the 2-clicks in from the homepage, but depending on the size of the site it could be a monumental task for this approach, and I will expand Pipulate in the future to with strategies to accommodate extremely large crawls.
+But for now, Pipulate is for the homepage, secondary pages, and because secondary pages contain the links to the tertiary pages, we have them in the link graph (the depth and edges databases) but not the crawl (responses database).